BSG-Africa/blog/_posts/2016-07-01-continuous-delivery-using-jenkins.md

 #### Continuous Delivery

-The concerns raised above can be achieved using Continuous Delivery (CD).
-CD is an engineering approach which assists in developing software in such a way that it can be deployed to production at any time.
+The concerns raised above can be mitigated using Continuous Delivery (CD).
 The goal of CD is to keep software in a release state at any given time throughout its life cycle, and enable a repetitive and reliable way to deploy software to any environment - should the need arise.

-A typical strategy followed from a DevOps perspective across teams is to use a build tool capable of performing common tasks such as build-test and any other custom tasks the application might have.
-These tasks configured as jobs are performed on a daily (nightly) basis and whenever a code is committed to a Source Code Management (SCM) repository, a job is run performing the operations desired.
-This enables the team to achieve software's health report, as well as taking preventive measures for failures on a pro-active basis.
-Some of the most common build tools being used are [Jenkins](https://jenkins.io/), [Go CD](https://www.go.cd), [Travis-CI](https://travis-ci.org/), [Circle-CI](https://circleci.com/).There are many more related products, unique in their own offering, with agent or agent-less architecture.
+A typical strategy followed from a DevOps perspective across teams is to use a build tool capable of performing common tasks such as build, test and any other custom tasks the application might have.
+These tasks that are configured as jobs are scheduled to run on a daily (nightly) basis and/or whenever a code is committed to a Source Code Management (SCM) repository.
+This offers several benefits:

+- It enables the team to ensure the state of the software is always healthy.
+- Any bug introduced is outlined through proper test coverage and developers can resolve issues.
+- If the state of the software is healthy, it allows deployment at any given time to multiple environments.
+- The process of the build is fully automated and increases reliability.
+- Risks involved in enhancing or introducing new features becomes low.

+Some of the most common build tools being used are [Jenkins](https://jenkins.io/), [Go CD](https://www.go.cd), [Travis-CI](https://travis-ci.org/), [Circle-CI](https://circleci.com/).There are many more related products, unique in their own offering and architecture which might or not be agent based.

 #### Pipelines